Bumble Dee - stock.adobe.com

 Hunter’s team selected Tikit as the implementation partner for the project.
 “The level of expertise and support demonstrated by NetDocuments and Tikit really stood out during the tender process,” he says.
 “At a product level, NetDocuments’ heritage in cloud and security was very convincing.”

-Tikit is said to have worked closely with NetDocuments on a phased implementation that will see 35-40 million documents migrated to the new cloud-based DMS, which includes the headache of mapping a huge amount of unstructured data.
+Tikit has worked closely with NetDocuments on a phased implementation that will see 35-40 million documents migrated to the new cloud-based DMS, which includes the headache of mapping a huge amount of unstructured data.

 “After extensive testing, we successfully deployed NetDocuments to over 1,500 under exceptional circumstances where 90% of staff members were teleworking due to the coronavirus crisis,” says Hunter.

-“NetDocuments will ensure every document we manage, store and share are fully protected and secure.
-The platform will become one of the main pillars of our IT system, helping to enhance productivity and ultimately contributing to the aim to enhancing human rights across Europe.”
+“NetDocuments will ensure every document we manage, store and share is fully protected and secure.
+The platform will become one of the main pillars of our IT system, helping to enhance productivity and ultimately contributing to our aim of enhancing human rights across Europe.”